How to win at networking events

 19. Give yourself a talking to

 If meeting strangers makes you anxious – and it isn’t uncommon – then set yourself up with a pep talk about how much you have to offer and how happy people will be to meet you.
-Run an image of yourself confidently greeting new contacts through your mind.
+Try imagining yourself confidently greeting new contacts - your mind will thank you for it!

 20. Make your excuses

 Avoid getting stuck with the same person for the whole event by having a few excuses up your sleeve.
-Politely arrange to talk to them another time and say you’re sure they have plenty of networking to do too.
-The move on.
+Politely arrange to talk to them another time.

 21. Take the opportunity to present

-Some networking offers you the chance to present to the group.
+Some networking events offer you the chance to present to the group.
 Seize this opportunity as you will be able to demonstrate your knowledge and experience to many people at once.
 Don’t forget to invite them to introduce themselves later.

 22. And finally... smile